Granola is a morning staple for my family. It graces our smoothie bowls and tops our yogurt cups. We even eat it by the bowlful, drenched in milk.

 For the vanilla crumbles (makes about 1 cup of crumbles):

-- 6 tablespoons instant nonfat dry milk (such as Carnation)
+6 tablespoons nonfat dry milk (such as Carnation)

-- 1 tablespoon vanilla extract, or the 1 vanilla bean, seeded and scraped
+1 tablespoon vanilla extract, or 1 vanilla bean, seeded and scraped

 For the granola: